ga4gh-discovery/data-connect/README.md

 The Search API is composed of two principal components: a **Table Discovery API** that exposes table listings and descriptions of available data tables, and a **Query API** that supports SQL queries over those data.
 It is intentionally general-purpose and minimal.
 It does not prescribe a particular backend implementation or a data model, and supports federation by design.
 A focus on tables means users work with a paradigm familiar to them and on which the analysis tools they use are commonly based.
 A commonly used example of this paradigm is the dataframe in tools such as R and Python data analysis.
 The tabular approach still allows for nested data structures within it.

+## Illustrative use cases

+Specific use cases provided in support of a low-level API such as GA4GH Search may belie its general applicability.
+Nevertheless, specific use cases illustrate its application.

-An example use case would be a researcher who has learned about the COPDGene dataset from dbGaP.
+One example would be a researcher who has learned about the COPDGene dataset from dbGaP.
 They have determined the dataset is relevant to an analysis they are conducting, but the data is previously unseen by the researcher.
 GA4GH Search would enable the pre-existing schema of the subject phenotype and sample attribute data, provided by the submitters of the COPDGene dataset, to be made available to that researcher in a way that they can understand what data is available, its format and structure.
 The researcher would work via an interface that is driven by the machine readable schema in the standard form provided by GA4GH Search.
 Additionally, the schema is provided in a way that allows the researcher to make use of semantic mappinng and transformational tools that will reduce the time they need to spend manipulating the data before analysis.

+Similarly this [pancreatic cancer dataset](https://www.ebi.ac.uk/ega/datasets/EGAD00001003153) in EGA can be described via the same standard way allowing a data scientist to combine it with data from other sources.

+Both use cases above have been explored within the example implementations of GA4GH Search.

 ## Purpose and Motivation